Festivals in Nepal and its Celebation Dates

 Dance and shows during festivals

-There are different forms of dance in Nepalis’ culture.
-Every ethnic group of Nepal has a unique dance form.
-During the festival, each group enjoys performing their significant dance forms.
+There are different forms of dance in Nepali culture.
+Every ethnic group in Nepal has a unique dance form.
+During the Festival, each group enjoys performing their significant dance forms.
 You will get to observe the dance and artwork of the people during festivals.
-The interesting thing about celebrating festivals in Nepal is that, although the festival is the same among all the communities the way of celebration and the rituals differ from each community.
-Festivals are a time of enjoyment and people enjoy the festival by dancing.
+The exciting thing about celebrating festivals in Nepal is that, although the Festival is the same among all the communities, the way of celebration and the rituals differ from community to community.
+Festivals are enjoyable, and people enjoy them by dancing.

-To show the variety in dance and culture different functions or shows are held in different parts of our country.
-For example, in the new year of Nepal, a different formal program is held throughout the country.
-In that program, each community group performs their dance and shows their culture.
+Different functions or shows are held in other parts of our country to showcase the variety of dance and culture.
+For example, in Nepal’s new year, another formal program is maintained throughout the country.
+Each community group performs its dance in that program and shows its culture.
 You can also take part in the cultural shows.
-The dance form of Newar people is called Bihu, similarly, Tharu, maruni, Tamang, and classical are the forms of dance that are performed in Nepal.
+The dance form of the Newar people is called Bihu.
+Similarly, Tharu, marumi, Tamang, and classical are dance forms performed in Nepal.

 Music